fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 	You can understand phenomena like Luddism, which I struggled to understand before, why would anyone be against increasing productivity (╭ರ_•́).
 But this is easier to understand when you see this a first-contact story, of a group of people meeting an alien force that is the constant flattening into money ('exchange value' as Marx would term it) of everything by the market.

 	I have some sympathy towards this view of society, but we often have very romanticized view of the past, and deep bias for the status quo, such that it's often hard to really grok how improved the life of the median person has been since our [economy grew exponentially](https://ourworldindata.org/what-is-economic-growth) (i.e. how it seems normal to just expect total economic output to grow a fixed X amount of percent), and how we can [still be better](https://ourworldindata.org/much-better-awful-can-be-better).

+[^3]: The problem of finding the '[true](https://samoburja.com/on-building-theories-of-history/)' theory of history

+[^4]: Marx's 11th Thesis on Feuerbach, "The philosophers have only interpreted the world in various ways; the point is, to change it"

+[^5]: And this has been a very productive area of scientific speculation, some stuff I'm reminded of when talking about this map-territory dynamic: [Parable of Predict-O-Matic](https://www.lesswrong.com/posts/SwcyMEgLyd4C3Dern/the-parable-of-predict-o-matic), [The Whispering Earring](https://gwern.net/doc/fiction/science-fiction/2012-10-03-yvain-thewhisperingearring.html), [On Exactitude in Science](https://en.wikipedia.org/wiki/On_Exactitude_in_Science),  [Garden as control over nature](https://en.wikipedia.org/wiki/Garden#:~:text=The%20single%20feature%20identifying%20even%20the%20wildest%20wild%20garden%20is%20control).

+[^6]: One way to resolve this tension is to clarify, legible *as opposed to what*?
+And in this case, those legible maps that enable more capabilities to flow into them (or more specifically, those maps that interact well with the prevailing institutions that we use to allocate resource and status) are the maps that would win out in this dynamic.
+And this aggregated preferences [need](https://en.wikipedia.org/wiki/The_Use_of_Knowledge_in_Society) [not](https://web.archive.org/web/20250531054103/https://i.4pcdn.org/tg/1544970209613.pdf) be at all legible to its constituent parts (!).

+[^7]: Again, it is the case that for thousands of years we have chosen stability over the dynamic creative destructive power of the market.
+And it turned out that, we were at least directionally wrong on the cost/benefits calculation of applying the awesome powers of the market in our society.